-Saving money can be a challenge when you’re raising a on a single income, but you can still find ways to stretch your funds to fit your budget.
+Saving money can be a challenge when you’re raising a family on a single income, but you can still find ways to stretch your funds to fit your budget.
 Start by cutting out any purchases you don’t need to make and saving money you didn’t spend.
 Then compare your income to what you spend each month so you can plan a budget.
 If you still want to put aside more money, you may need to find ways to increase your income.
 With a bit of planning and changes in your lifestyle, you can start saving money for yourself and your family!

 StepsMethod 1Method 1 of 3:Cutting Costs Immediately